aiman-al-masoud/psittacus/README.md

   <summary><strong>Code Organization</strong></summary>

   # Name Conflicts

-   This website is being developed as an SPA (Single Page Application), in light of making it downloadable, with as much
-   functionality as possible available offline.
+This website is being developed as an SPA <a href="https://it.wikipedia.org/wiki/Single-page_application">(Single Page Application)</a>, in light of making it easily downloadable, with as much functionality as possible available to the user offline.

   Being the final product a single page, means that all html templates have to share the same namespace.
 The solution currently being adopted to avoid naming conflicts is to have a **UNIQUE ID FOR EACH HTML ELEMENT**.